CharlieDigital/dn6-channels/README.md

     events = (await GetCalendarEventsAsync()).ToArray();

     if (events.Length == 0) {
-      break; // No more pages; we got eerything.
+      break; // No more pages; we got everything.
     }

     foreach(var e in events) {